-"Money transmission" is defined, consistent with O.C.G.A. §7-1-680, to mean "receiving money or monetary value for transmission or transmitting money or monetary value within the United States or to locations abroad by any and all means, including, but not limited to, an order, wire, facsimile, or electronic transfer," excepting only the exclusions or exemptions noted above.
+"Money transmission" is defined by O.C.G.A. §7-1-680 to mean "receiving money or monetary value for transmission or transmitting money or monetary value within the United States or to locations abroad by any and all means, including, but not limited to, an order, wire, facsimile, or electronic transfer."
+Money transmitters are licensed by the state under Title 7 of the code.

-Thus the law would apply the fee (2 percent of the amount transmitted or \$10, whichever is greater) to any money transmission originated in Georgia on behalf of a natural person to any recipient outside of Georgia, unless from a bank or other exempted institution.
+The applicability only to individuals, along with the third-party payments exemption above, suggests that other, non-corporate business entities would also effectively not be subject to the fee.
+Thus the law would apply the fee (2 percent of the amount transmitted or \$10, whichever is greater) to any money transmission originated in Georgia on behalf of a natural person to any recipient outside of Georgia, unless eligible for one of the exemptions above.